davezdeng8/tlfpad/README.md

 cd ..
 ```
 ##Usage

 ###Data preparation
 Download the [nuScenes dataset](nuscenes.org) and extract to `/path/to/nuscenes`.
-Then run save_batches.py with the appropriate arguments to preprocess the data.
+Then run `python save_batches.py` with the appropriate arguments to preprocess the data.
 This may take a while, especially on the training data.
 ```bash
 python save_batches.py --nuscenes_dir /path/to/nuscenes --mode train
 python save_batches.py --nuscenes_dir /path/to/nuscenes --mode val
 python save_batches.py --nuscenes_dir /path/to/nuscenes --mode test
 ```
+We've also included an example processed point cloud sequence in each of the data directories.
+Feel free to remove it if you intend to download the dataset.

 ###Train
 To train, run `python train.py`.
 You can can adjust the input arguments.
 The defaults are what we used to train EC w/o DS.
 The model is saved as `checkpoint.tar`.